Sadhguru: Work

 After graduating from the University of Mysore, Vasudev went on to build his first business, a poultry farm, in Mysore.
-Vasudev explained that his motivation to start a poultry farm was driven by the serenity it yielded in the hours he wasn't working.
-The business required minimal attention throughout the day, so Vasudev was able pursue other interests during his time off, like writing poetry.
-The business grew profitable, but his family repeatedly criticized and opposed his decision to work with poultry.
+Vasudev explained that his motivation to start a poultry farm was driven by the serenity it yielded in the hours he was not working.
+The business required minimal attention throughout the day, so Vasudev was able to pursue other interests during his time off, like writing poetry.
+The business grew profitable, but his family repeatedly criticised and opposed his decision to work with poultry.
 This led Vasudev to enter the construction industry with a company named Buildaids.
 He started the company in partnership with a friend, who was a civil engineer.
 Though Vasudev had no formal engineering training, he used the experience gained from building his poultry farm in his new endeavour.

 At the age of 25, after a series of spiritual experiences, he shut down his businesses and began to travel and teach yoga.

 In 1983, he taught his first yoga class, in Mysore.
 He began travelling across Karnataka and Hyderabad on his motorcycle, conducting his style of yoga classes, known as Sahaja Sthiti Yoga, subsisting on the income from his poultry farm rental and donating the funds received from his students.

+Also in 2017, Sadhguru consecrated the Adiyogi Shiva statue, the world's largest bust, in Coimbatore, India.